coin3d/sc21/README.txt

 --------

-To build the Sc21 framework and palette, open the Sc21.xcodeproj project and choose the target "Sc21 palette".
-(Since the palette depends on the framework, the framework will be included in the build automatically.)
+To build the Sc21 framework and palette, open the Sc21.xcodeproj project and choose the target "Sc21 plugin".
+(Since the plugin depends on the framework, the framework will be included in the build automatically.)
 To build only the framework, use the "Sc21 framework" target.